Irish red ale: History

 Perhaps the most well known Irish red ale is Smithwick's, which traces its lineage to 1710, with the establishment of John Smithwick's brewery at St. Francis Abbey.
 The venture was short-lived and the brewery was sold by the family.
 This was commonplace in Kilkenny at the time, as periods of political instability and sporadic famine in Ireland in the 18th and 19th centuries weighed heavily on the industry.
 John's grandson, Edmond Smithwick, acquired the St. Francis Abbey brewery in 1827 from the Brennans and greatly expanded its operations.

 The company was acquired by Guinness in 1965 and the current brand was launched, replacing other now discontinued beers brewed by Smithwick's, such as 'Time ale' and 'Time barley wine'.
 In 1987, Guinness developed an export-only brand of Smithwick's known as Kilkenny, which has since evolved into its own distinct variant, with a redder colour, more bitter taste and foamier head.

 While ale had been brewed for centuries in Ireland, the term "Irish red ale" was rarely, if ever, used in Ireland.
 It was popularised in the United States to describe a style of reddish-amber ale that has its roots in Ireland.
 In 1981, Coors licensed Killian's Irish Red from Heineken France, which became one of the top selling specialty beer brands in the United States.
 Killian's Irish Red, which is actually an amber lager, popularised the name "Irish red ale" to such an extent that the term was imported back into Ireland by many craft brewers as a classification.

 In 2013, the Smithwick's brewery in Kilkenny was finally closed and all brewing moved to St. James's Gate in Dublin.
 In order to keep the tradition of Kilkenny brewing alive, descendants of both the Smithwick and Sullivan families opened a new brewery in Kilkenny in 2016 and relaunched the Sullivan's brand, which had been discontinued in 1918.
-Sullivan's claims it can trace it's lineage to a brewery on James's Street in 1702, which would make it the oldest branded red ale.
+Sullivan's claims it can trace its lineage to a brewery on James's Street in 1702, which would make it the oldest branded red ale.